-Hi everyone It’s been a while from my last post but I’m back, I want to tell you a short story about Microsof bug bounty program and why you can always check the basic payloads because you will surprise that some times will work:
+Hi everyone It’s been a while since my last post but I’m back, I want to tell you a short story about the Microsoft bug bounty program and why you can always check the basic payloads because you will surprise that some times will work:

 SPOILER ALERT: I highly recommend Miscrosoft Bug Bounty Program, in my experience their program is much better compared with another big companies programs